 (In the left picture I got Kiboyo’s attention by making weird sounds.
 I also used a tele lens.
 He looks directly into the camera.
 On the right picture I used a wide-angle lens sitting near to the dog and holding a treat to entertain him, which resulted in him looking somewhere next to the camera where I had the next treat.)

-I can’t repeat this often enough: Go down on eye-level with your subject( or maybe even below eye-level).
+I can’t repeat this often enough: Go down to eye-level with your subject( or maybe even below eye-level).
 This perspective is very intimate and engaging.
 The viewer is able to connect to the subject emotionally due to the direct eye contact and being on the same level.
 A tiltable display can be a huge benefit here.
 Since I switched to a mirrorless system (Fujfilm x) I thoroughly enjoy using the tiltable display and not having to lie on the ground.
 In this case you should make sure your dog actually does look into the camera.
 Hold a treat very near to your lens or set off a squeaker behind your camera.

 (Camera: Fujifilm X-T1 with tiltable display, focal length: 35mm, aperture: 2.8, shutter speed: 1/180s)